1.3 Population and Culture

 Population = Previous Population + Births – Deaths + Immigration – Emigration

 The next section will discuss migration.
 This part outlines natural changes to the population; namely births and deaths.
 While total numbers of births and deaths are what will change the population, demographers often look at crude rates.
-The is the total number of births in a given time period per 1,000 people in a population.
-The is the same but for deaths.
-A narrower slice at looking at natural increases is to understand the (TFR).
+The crude birth rate is the total number of births in a given time period per 1,000 people in a population.
+The crude death rate is the same but for deaths.
+A narrower slice at looking at natural increases is to understand the total fertility rate (TFR).
 This is the average number of children born by females aged 15-49, which is the age range typically tied to reproduction.
 Demographers look at a TFR of 2.1; if TFR falls below this number, there will be a natural decline in population, as not enough births are happening for replacement rate.
 According to the CIA World Factbook, the country with the highest total fertility rate is Niger at 6.49.
 The United States has the 143rd highest value at 1.87.
 Why isn’t the United States population decreasing?

 Migration

 Migration is the other way that populations change.
-Migration is split between (moves from a place) and (moves to another place).
+Migration is split between emigration (moves from a place) and immigration (moves to another place).
 A trick to remember this distinction is that you Exit when you Emigrate and you come In when you are an Immigrant.
 The difference is whether you are talking about people coming to or going from a particular location.

 Other ways to categorize migration are by distance and choice.
-Physical and social distances are different between and migration.
+Physical and social distances are different between international and internal migration.
 International migration is from one country to another, while internal migration is moving from one part of a country to another part.
 Voluntary and forced migration is about the migrant’s choice; clearly voluntary migration is based on an individual’s choice while forced migration is against an individual’s will.

 Examples of combining categories of migration